SuperMuel/so_insights/ingester/README.md

 - Asynchronous web searching using DuckDuckGo or Serper.dev
 - RSS feed ingestion
+- Fetching and cleaning of full article content using configurable providers (e.g. Firecrawl.dev)
 - Storage in MongoDB for structured data
 - Indexing in Pinecone for vector search capabilities
 - Command-line interface for various operations